Welcoming reception area at Dr. Amy's Dental Office in Thousand Oaks

 FAQ

-Common questions about atraumatic tooth extractions & wisdom teeth removal in Thousands Oaks, CA
+Common questions about atraumatic tooth extractions & wisdom teeth removal in Thousand Oaks, CA

 A tooth extraction is necessary when a tooth is severely decayed, fractured beyond repair, infected, or impacted.
-Extraction may also be recommended if advanced periodontal disease has compromised the supporting bone.
-At our Thousand Oaks dental office, all restorative options are evaluated first before recommending removal of a natural tooth.
+Extraction may also be recommended if advanced periodontal disease has compromised the supporting bone, or for orthodontic reasons.
+At Dr. Amy's Dental Office in Thousand Oaks, all restorative options including root canal therapy and biocompatible crowns are evaluated first before recommending removal of a natural tooth.

 Is wisdom teeth removal painful?

-Wisdom teeth removal is typically comfortable with proper anesthesia.
-Modern techniques and careful surgical planning help minimize discomfort during the procedure.
-Mild swelling or soreness afterward is normal and usually manageable with prescribed aftercare instructions.
+Wisdom teeth removal at Dr. Amy's Dental Office is typically very comfortable thanks to proper anesthesia and gentle atraumatic techniques.
+Modern surgical planning and minimally invasive methods help minimize discomfort during the procedure.
+Mild swelling or soreness afterward is normal and usually managed with prescribed pain relief and clear aftercare instructions.
+Sedation options including nitrous oxide, oral, and IV sedation are available for anxious patients.

-Initial healing after a tooth extraction typically takes a few days, while full tissue healing may take one to two weeks.
+Initial healing after a tooth extraction typically takes 3 to 4 days, while full tissue healing may take one to two weeks.
 Most patients return to normal activities within 24 to 48 hours.
-Following post-operative instructions reduces the risk of complications such as dry socket.
+Following post-operative instructions carefully reduces the risk of complications such as dry socket.
+PRF/PRP therapy used at Dr. Amy's Dental Office can support faster healing and reduced inflammation.

 What can I eat after wisdom teeth removal?

-After wisdom teeth removal, soft foods such as yogurt, smoothies, mashed potatoes, and soups are recommended during the first few days.
-Avoid hard, crunchy, or spicy foods that may irritate the surgical site or disrupt healing.
+After wisdom teeth removal, soft foods such as yogurt, smoothies, mashed potatoes, scrambled eggs, applesauce, and lukewarm soups are recommended during the first few days.
+Avoid hard, crunchy, spicy, or extremely hot foods that may irritate the surgical site or disrupt healing.
+Skip straws for the first 48 hours to prevent dry socket.
+Gradually reintroduce solid foods as comfort allows.

-Tooth extractions are common and generally safe, but minor risks such as swelling, bleeding, infection, or dry socket can occur.
-Dr. Amy Nabi carefully evaluates each case and uses precise surgical techniques to minimize complications and support smooth healing.
+Tooth extractions are common and generally very safe procedures.
+Minor risks such as swelling, bleeding, infection, or dry socket can occur, though they are rare with proper aftercare.
+Dr. Amy Nabi carefully evaluates each case using advanced digital imaging and uses precise atraumatic surgical techniques combined with PRF/PRP therapy when appropriate to minimize complications and support smooth healing.

-What are my options after a tooth extraction?
+What are my options for replacing a missing tooth after extraction?

-After a tooth extraction, replacement options may include a dental implant, bridge, or partial denture.
-Replacing a missing tooth helps prevent shifting, maintain bite alignment, and preserve jawbone structure for long-term oral health.
+After a tooth extraction at Dr. Amy's Dental Office, replacement options include dental implants (titanium or biocompatible zirconia), dental bridges, or partial dentures.
+Replacing a missing tooth helps prevent shifting of adjacent teeth, maintain bite alignment, and preserve jawbone structure for long-term oral health.
+Dr. Amy will discuss the best option based on your specific needs, oral health, and aesthetic goals.

 Schedule your visit at Dr. Amy’s Dental Office